ibm-cloud-docs/dl/ha-dr.md

 The {{site.data.keyword.dl_full}} global service is highly available within any {{site.data.keyword.cloud_notm}} location.
 However, recovering from disasters that affect an entire location requires planning and preparation.
 {: shortdesc}

 You are responsible for understanding your connection configuration, customization, and usage of the service.
 You are also responsible for being ready to re-create an instance of the service in a new location and restore your data there.
+See this link for how to design Diversity to achieve HA with Direct Link https://cloud.ibm.com/docs/dl?topic=dl-models-for-diversity-and-redundancy-in-direct-link

 ## High availability within the service
 {: #high-availability}